-What should I avoid while taking Phillips' Cramp-free (magnesium oxide)?
+What should I avoid while taking Phillips' Cramp-free?

-Magnesium oxide can make it harder for your body to absorb other medicines you take by mouth.
-Avoid taking other medicines within 2 hours before or 2 hours after you take magnesium oxide.
-You may need to wait 4 hours to take your other medicines after taking magnesium oxide.
+Phillips' Cramp-free can make it harder for your body to absorb other medicines you take by mouth.
+Avoid taking other medicines within 2 hours before or 2 hours after you take this medicine.
+You may need to wait 4 hours to take your other medicines after taking this medicine.
 Ask your doctor how to best schedule your medications.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.